nfl-football-ops/Big-Data-Bowl/README.md

 2. Player, play, and game-level data that correspond to the tracking data.
 See <https://github.com/nfl-football-ops/Big-Data-Bowl/tree/master/Data> for each of these .csv files.

 3. A Data schema, which contains information on each of the variables in the data set, as well as the **key** variables needed to link the data sets together.
+See <https://github.com/nfl-football-ops/Big-Data-Bowl/blob/master/schema.md>.

 4. A list of Data FAQs.